Monument Lab: Creative Speculations for Philadelphia (2015–Present)

 Monument Lab's curatorial team is led by Artistic Director Paul M. Farber and Chief Curatorial Advisor Ken Lum, and includes a team of scholars, students, and artists.
 The 2017 iteration of Monument Lab will build on a successful pilot research and development phase executed undertaken in spring 2015, funded by The Pew Center for Arts & Heritage.
 Conceptualized and led by the same curatorial team, the pilot initial phase included a large installation in the courtyard at City Hall, envisioned by the late artist and University of Pennsylvania professor Terry Adkins.
 More than 35,000 people who traveled through or visited City Hall got to see and interact with the sculpture and thousands more participated in a series of public conversations between local artists, historians, leaders, and thinkers.

-Artists: Tania Bruguera, Mel Chin, Kara Crombie, Tyree Guyton, Hans Haacke, David Hartt, Sharon Hayes, King Britt and Joshua Mays, KLIP Collective, Duane Linklater, Emeka Ogboh, Karyn Olivier, Michelle Angela Ortiz, Kaitlin Pomerantz, RAIR – Recycled Artist in Residency, Alexander Rosenberg, Jamel Shabazz, Zoe Strauss, Hank Willis Thomas, Shira Walinsky and Southeast by Southeast, and Marisa Williamson.
+Artists: Tania Bruguera, Mel Chin, Kara Crombie, Tyree Guyton, Hans Haacke, David Hartt, Sharon Hayes, King Britt and Joshua Mays, KLIP Collective, Duane Linklater, Emeka Ogboh featuring Ursula Rucker, Karyn Olivier, Michelle Angela Ortiz, Kaitlin Pomerantz, RAIR – Recycled Artist in Residency, Alexander Rosenberg, Jamel Shabazz, Hank Willis Thomas, Shira Walinsky and Southeast by Southeast, and Marisa Williamson.

-Curatorial Team: Ken Lum, Laurie Allen, A. Will Brown, Matthew Callinan, Kristen Goldschmidt, Maya Thomas, and Corin Wilson.
+Curatorial Team: Ken Lum, Laurie Allen, A. Will Brown, Matthew Callinan, Kristen Goldschmidt, Liam Hodgson, Maya Thomas, and Corin Wilson.

-Lead Monument Lab collaborators include the City of Philadelphia, Historic Philadelphia, Independence National Historic Park, Penn Institute for Urban Research, Pennsylvania Academy of Fine Arts, Philadelphia Parks & Recreation, and the University of Pennsylvania.
+Lead Monument Lab Partners: City of Philadelphia; Philadelphia Parks & Recreation; Office of Arts, Culture, and the Creative Economy; Historic Philadelphia; Independence National Historic Park; Penn Institute for Urban Research; Pennsylvania Academy of the Fine Arts; Price Lab for Digital Humanities; and the University of Pennsylvania.

 Link to Project Website.